kieran-mackle/AutoTrader/docs/source/broker/broker-interface.md

 ### Virtual Broker
 At the heart of AutoTrader's backtesting algorithm is the virtual broker, a Python class intended to replicate the functionality of a real broker.

-See the documentation of the [Virtual Broker](brokers-virtual) for more information.
+See the documentation of the [Virtual Broker](virtual-broker) for more information.

 ### Oanda v20 REST API
 AutoTrader supports Oanda's v20 REST API.
 This API is best suited for Foreign Exchange trading.

-See the documentation of the [OANDA v20 REST API](brokers-oanda) for more information.
+See the documentation of the [Oanda Broker](oanda-module-docs) module for more information.

 ## Coming Soon